-Guitarist Matt Richards grew up in the culturally fertile cross-currents of the 1960s.
-His musical pathway opened in the mix of folk, rock and psychedelic music that defined that decade and eventually guided him into the hyperactive jazz-fusion of the 1970s.
-As his musicianship developed, he discovered straight-ahead jazz and classical music and began incorporating the acoustic guitar in various projects.
-He assimilated Spanish, Latin American and various world influences while developing his fingerstyle approach to solo guitar
+Matt Richards grew up in the culturally fertile cross-currents of the 1960s.
+His musical pathway opened in the mix of folk, rock and psychedelic music that defined that decade and eventually guided him into the guitar-driven jazz-fusion of the 1970s.
+As his musicianship developed, he discovered straight-ahead jazz and classical music and began incorporating the acoustic guitar into his music.
+He assimilated Spanish, Latin American and various world influences and ultimately developed his signature approach to solo acoustic guitar.

-Matt has been featured in major festivals and programs, including the Montreal Jazz Festival, South Korea's One Month Festival and several NAMM Shows.
+Matt has been featured in major festivals and programs, including the Montreal Jazz Festival, South Korea's One Month Festival, Welcome America events and various NAMM Shows.
 He has performed at a wide range of venues and settings, including the Kimmel Center RPAC and the National Constitution Center.
 He has worked with a range of artists, including Mike Clark, Larry Coryell, Joey DeFrancesco, Kenwood Dennard, Elio Villafranca, and Bobby Zankel.

 In addition to his live performances and collaborations, Matt composes and produces original music for licensing and soundtracks.